It is early December, which means we have entered a special and festive and joyful season. We are once again in the season of … Advent.

 Our culture has it all wrong.
 Nowadays, the Christmas season begins in earnest during halftime of the Detroit Lions football game on Thanksgiving afternoon.
 Then it continues at a feverish, frantic, and over-indulgent pace right up until the morning of December 25th.
 And in many people’s minds Christmas is over as soon as the last gift is opened—which in some households occurs at about 5:45 a.m.
 (The season of “How am I going to pay these bills?” begins in mid-January when the credit card statements arrive in the mail.
 This is followed in early February by the season of “Did I really spend 800 bucks on a treadmill for a Christmas gift that’s been used exactly twice and now has served as an expensive coat rack since December 28th?”)

 However, according to the Church calendar, the season of Christmas BEGINS with the Christmas Eve vigil Mass, and then the Twelve Days of Christmas continue until the Feast of Epiphany on or about January 6th.
 The four-week period leading up to Christmas Day is the season of Advent.

 Next, there is the music of Advent.
-OK, you’re right, there aren’t a lot of Advent hymns.
-But “O Come Devine Messiah” and “O Come, O Come Emmanuel” are so lovely, and much nicer than hearing for the zillionth time “Grandma got run over by a reindeer.”
+Okay, you’re right, there aren’t a lot of Advent hymns.
+But “O Come Divine Messiah” and “O Come, O Come Emmanuel” are so lovely, and much nicer than hearing for the zillionth time “Grandma got run over by a reindeer.”

 Finally, during Advent we can invoke the Christmas Procrastination Rule, which states: If you observe the season of Advent during December, you have a legitimate excuse for putting off much of the typical holiday season stressful foolishness.